Climate & Planet

 10 Major Environmental Disasters

-We focus on a select few of the thousands of disasters that have affected the globe.
+We focus on a few of the thousands of disasters that have affected the globe.
 This doesn’t indicate that one catastrophe is more notable than another.
 Every environmental disaster is devastating and significant.

-1. Fukushima Nuclear Plant Disaster
+1. Fukushima Nuclear Plant Disaster (2011, Japan)

-Fukushima Nuclear Plant with people walkingTo date, this disaster comes in second only to the Chernobyl nuclear accident in terms of the devastation it created.
-The atomic meltdown began when the water was unable to flow in to cool the reactors and subsequently overheating occurred.
-As the situation worsened, radiation began to seep out from the damaged reactor and affect the local environment.
+To date, this disaster comes in second only to the Chernobyl nuclear accident in terms of the devastation it created.
+The atomic meltdown began when the water could not flow in to cool the reactors, and subsequently, overheating occurred.
+As the situation worsened, radiation began seeping from the damaged reactor and affecting the local environment.

-According to officials, it could take multiple decades to clean up the devastation left from the nuclear meltdown of the Fukushima Daiichi nuclear plant.
+According to officials, it could take multiple decades to clean up the devastation left by the nuclear meltdown of the Fukushima Daiichi nuclear plant.
 No one is certain of the extent of the damage that has already occurred.

-2. Bhopal, India Gas Leak
+2. Bhopal, India Gas Leak (1984, India)

 In December of 1984, a pesticide plant in Bhopal, India, released a toxic gas cloud of methyl isocyanate that killed approximately 3,000 people.
 This gas cloud is the deadliest human-made environmental disaster in history.

-3. The Great Smog Of London
+3. The Great Smog Of London (1952, UK)

-Historical photo of statute with Great Smog Of LondonIn December 1952, a thick fog descended upon London.
-It formed from thick air pollution that collected as a result of diverse weather conditions.
-The cold weather, windless conditions and an anticyclone caused the pollutants to accumulate close to the ground, making the usual London fog much thicker and more toxic.
+In December 1952, a thick fog descended upon London.
+It formed from thick air pollution that collected due to diverse weather conditions.
+The cold weather, windless conditions, and an anticyclone caused the pollutants to accumulate close to the ground, making the usual London fog much thicker and more toxic.

 Another 8,000 deaths were later attributed to the pollution present in the smog.
-While the smog itself was thick with many chemical pollutants, researchers believe sulfur dioxide caused the most deaths.
+While the smog was thick with many chemical pollutants, researchers believe sulfur dioxide caused the most deaths.

-4. Chernobyl Nuclear Power Plant Explosion
+4. Chernobyl Nuclear Power Plant Explosion (1986, Ukraine)

-Power Plant Explosion in fieldNo list of environmental disasters would be complete without the mention of the Chernobyl nuclear power plant explosion that occurred in 1986.
+No list of environmental disasters would be complete without the mention of the Chernobyl nuclear power plant explosion that occurred in 1986.

 When the nuclear reactor core of the power station exploded, over 50 tons of radioactive material polluted the atmosphere.
 The explosion and the subsequent radiation poisoning left cities abandoned and still stand isolated from the modern world.
 One example of this is the city of Prypriat.